 He has collaborated and exhibited work with a number of websites and blogs which include, Domaine, Curate 1k and One King's Lane, as well as representation on art gallery site UGallery, of which, Bravo T.V. host Stephen Collins named Justin as one of his top 10 favorite artists.

 Justin has served as a judge for Poetry Out Loud: National Recitation Contest and has also appeared on Mornings w/ Cindy, The Artist Conversations, with host Cindy Summers, KCWH FM.

-More recently, Justin has endeavored in a 3-year passion project pursuing consciousness studies, shamanism and alternative health that resulted in the writing of his first book, a Consciousness Manifesto titled, The Pathology of Reason: Mechanisms of Mind, published here and available as an eBook.
+More recently, Justin has completed a ten-year passion project involving self-inquiry, consciousness studies, shamanism and alternative health that resulted in the writing of his first book, a Consciousness Manifesto titled, The Pathology of Reason: Mechanisms of Mind, published here and available as an eBook.